epstabler/star/python/README.md

 ## CKY parser for *-CFG

-This is interesting to compare this simpler grammar.
+This is interesting to compare *-extension of more familiar context free grammars.
 For demo example, type:

 ```
 # python cfgstarckyp.py